Culture of Collaboration

-There’s a lot to be said about remote work.
+There’s a lot to be said about remote collaboration and remote work overall.
 When you’re working from home, you:

-• can reduce or even eliminate the costs of child or elder care
+• can reduce or even get rid of the costs of child or elder care

 • avoid the expense and hassle of a commute